-When all other email fails try our Executive Director: Michael S. Hart hart@pobox.com
+When all other email fails try our Michael S. Hart, Executive Director: hart@vmd.cso.uiuc.edu (internet) hart@uiucvmd (bitnet)

 We would prefer to send you this information by email (Internet, Bitnet, Compuserve, ATTMAIL or MCImail).

 If you have an FTP program (or emulator), please FTP directly to the Project Gutenberg archives: [Mac users, do NOT point and click. . .type]